iuri-gg/ansible-role-yarn/README.md

 Requirements
 ------------

-This role only runs on Ubuntu, RHEL and its derivatives
+This role only runs on Ubuntu, RHEL and its derivatives.
+It requires EPEL repo on RHEL so it can install NodeJS.

 Role Variables
 --------------